paulcurren/DevOps-Course-Workshop-Module-10-Databases/during_workshop.md

 The database we've been using so far has contained a lot of live, sensitive data.
 For local development and testing we want a database that is close to live but without any sensitive data.

-Write a script that _obfuscates_ all the sensitive data that should not appear in the test environment.
+Write a script that redacts all the sensitive data that should not appear in the test environment.

 ### 2.4: (Optional) Improve the database